 We all think we know about money.
-But do we understand what money actually is, and what it represents?
+But do we understand the functions of money what money actually is, and what it represents?
 How and when did the first money appear?
 Do we think of it as a way to measure value?
 Is it a reliable store of value?
 Who actually creates the money we use?
 Is it a commodity to be traded?
 And how does this money actually relate to our status, to the real value of things we use in our lives, to the effort we make to get them, to the real economy of human settlements?

 Once you start thinking about it, these are remarkably slippery questions, questions which have fooled many throughout millennia.
 Mostly because the answer seems so obvious.
 Is it not the coin in your pocket, the dollar bill in its clip, the credit card in your wallet, the check in the mail, the electrical impulse in the computer?
 Money is all these, and none of them, for it is primarily a way of ordering our lives.
 But this in a particular, arbitrary way: an attempt to make the often indeterminate qualities of our experience fit neatly into quantities; quantities that can be counted and compared to standard units of account, where everything is valued against a sum of money.